ledongthuc/notes/zig/README.md

  - How a single-pointer store/work
  - How a multiple pointer store/work
  - How a single-pointer that point to array work
+ - Pointer to array
+ - Pointer to slice
+ - Null-terminated pointer

 # Struct
  - Padding strategy code